AuraQ/AutoCompleteForMendix/README.md

 - ‘Selected item’ only supports ‘String’ data types.
 - ‘Item Attributes’ do not support Enum or DateTime types
 - Selected item display does not support templating.

+# Thanks

+[Mendix](https://github.com/mendix) for the [FormatString widget](https://github.com/mendix/FormatString) which we heavily borrowed from for the templating, date and number formatting :)
+[Select2](https://github.com/select2) for the autocomplete plugin which this widget is based on.